JOB SEARCH

 • I’m worried about my ability to work with support staff.
 I’m afraid they’ll treat me like a newbie.

-A casual perusal of the Practice Management and Professional Communications-Stress folders in the VIN Message Boards (a VIN membership is required for access) will tell you helping a new associate (experienced or newly graduated) get acclimate into a working team is extremely important to career success.
+A casual perusal of the Practice Management and Professional Communications-Stress folders in the VIN Message Boards (a VIN membership is required for access) will tell you helping a new associate (experienced or newly graduated) get acclimated into a working team is extremely important to career success.
 It seems unsuccessful new associates come in two flavors; the Super Buddy who tries to be best buds with the support staff, and the Super Bossy who arrives with “my way or the highway” tattooed onto their foreheads.
 The most successful new associates find a way to walk the line between these extremes.

 New associates who bond too closely with support staff often have problems when they need to be more firm with their new friends.
 Once the honeymoon phase is over, you’ll need to start directing your staff for optimal effectiveness.
 If you’ve been partying with your support staff, it may be hard to instruct them firmly during an emergency, or to ask them to clean up after that parvo pup when they’d rather handle less noxious duties.
 Additionally, if you’re overly social with your support staff, it’ll be harder to tell them they need to get off their phone and do callbacks or find other profitable ways of spending time during slow periods.

-Be sure to notice when the techs, assistants, receptionists, and kennel folk are doing something well and compliment them with targeted notes, “Jen, I love that you’ve used the lidocaine cream before starting that IVC; that’s going to make Barney’s experience much more positive”.
+Be sure to notice when the technicians, assistants, receptionists, and kennel staff are doing something well and compliment them with targeted notes, “Jen, I love that you’ve used the lidocaine cream before starting that IVC; that’s going to make Barney’s experience much more positive”.
 Your support staff are (hopefully!) rightfully proud of their equipment and training; you’ll want to be verbally complimentary about protocols, equipment, and other aspects of the practice you appreciate.
 Go in looking for positives, and wait until you’ve become an accepted member of the team before you start introducing changes.

 Ideally, you’ll have visited and worked some trial days before starting the job, so there won’t be any ethical considerations you cannot live with in your new practice.
 While you’re getting to know your support staff, remember your most important relationship is with your boss.
 Check in occasionally to ensure you are on the right track with cases and interpersonal communications.
 If possible, try to catch the boss when things aren’t chaotic, and work to develop a respectful but relaxed camaraderie.